swetasharma/Client-Server-Programming/README.md

 3 Based on that create inputstreamreader them we can also get bufferreader from the ImoutStreamReader, once we have that we can start    reading request
 4. Read the first line and check if its a GET request for a file, make sure that the line is not null and the line starts with GET
 5. Create a full path and concatenate with the path in the GET operation and now we are ready to process the file that we need. to do so we have to create the output stream based on the socket.
+6. We cam create a new printwriter for the output stream.
+7.check ifthe path we constructeed is a proper filea and the write the contents of the file.
+8. Print 404 error message if the file was not found.

+Implementing web servers is easy. how to get started using basic socket APIs and this will give you foundation to implement web servers in the future for cloud computing.